Accelerated Placement

 Single Subject Acceleration

 Nomination for single subject acceleration can be initiated by a parent, teacher, principal or physician/psychologist that knows the student.
-Requests may be made at anytime throughout the school year.
+Requests may be made at any time throughout the school year.

 D62 Accelerated Placement Program